![]() |

 ![]() ![]() ![]() ![]() ![]() ![]() ![]() Mores Creek Summit is a large flat easy-to-reach parking area with good horizon in most directions.
 It's exactly at the turnoff to Sunset Mtn Lookout, but I vastly prefer its convenience over the extra drive to the mountain peak.
 The horizon here seems just as good as the peak; stop here unless you know the peak's final gate is open.
 Driving directions: From Idaho City, drive north on Hwy 21 (Ponderosa Pine Scenic Route).

-![]() ![]() ![]() Hwy 46 between Fairfield and Gooding is in a high plain with several likely-looking turnouts and hilltops along the road.
-For example, near the "City of Rocks" road on the east side it looks like an open hilltop with mild height.
+![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() Why are so many gravel pits at the top of hills?
+Hwy 46 between Fairfield and Gooding is a high plain and contains an even higher large gravel pit on a hilltop.
+Look for a sign to the "City of Rocks" road, and on the east side there's an open hilltop with excellent horizon.
+This is much better than the Camas Prairie Overlook a few miles west.
 Driving directions: From Mountain Home take Hwy 20 east, drive 52 miles.

 Danskin Lookout, DN23ej09